Thunbergia grandiflora: Weed status

 The species has become a serious environmental weed in Australia on disturbed land along watercourses and in the wet tropics where it smothers other vegetation.
 It is commonly seen north of Sydney where it has been cultivated for many years.
+It thrives in tropical, subtropical and even warmer temperate regions, preferring frostless areas with productive, acidic, permeable soils.
+It is commonly established in riversides, in forests (particularly along its boundaries and disturbed areas), in sparse timberlands, and along roadsides and fence lines.